MJZLOTR/contentspace/README.md

 > All submodules added in the project, are listed in `.gitmodules`.
 It is strongly advised not to alter this file manually.

 When you clone such a project, by default you get the directories that contain submodules, but none of the files within them yet.
 The directoriew are there, but empty.
 You must run two commands: `git submodule init` to initialize your local configuration file, and `git submodule update` to fetch all the data from that project.
+Then you need to checkout the branch you want to work with and fetch/merge the changes to your local repos.

 ### Structure